PattersonWeedLab/IWGC_annotation_pipeline/README.md

-First, repeat regions were annotated using RepeatModeler (version 2.0.2) and then masked using RepeatMasker (version 4.1.2;
-http://www.repeatmasker.org) and bedtools52 473 (version 2.30.0) as a measure of data reduction before further annotation.
-IsoSeq reads were then mapped to both repeat-masked genomes using Minimap253 474 (version 475 2.24) to determine sites of transcription.
  The resulting Sequence Alignment Map (SAM) files were converted into Binary Alignment Map (BAM) files using the SAMtools54 476 (version 1.11) view command 477 before being collapsed using cDNA Cupcake (version 28.0; https://github.com/Magdoll/cDNA_Cupcake).
 478 The genomes, collapsed cDNA Cupcake outputs, repeat libraries from RepeatModeler and a protein